Doug Combs: Legal career

-Justice Combs has served as chief judge of the twenty-third judicial district and as the presiding judge of the North Central Administrative Judicial District.
+Combs has served as chief judge of the twenty-third judicial district and as the presiding judge of the North Central Administrative Judicial District.
 He served as a board member of the Oklahoma Judicial Conference from 2006 to 2010 and held the office of president of the Oklahoma Judicial Conference in 2009.
 Combs was appointed by Governor Brad Henry as Justice to the Supreme Court of Oklahoma on January 1, 2011.
 He served as district judge in the twenty-third judicial district from 2003 through 2010, and served as special district judge from 1995 to 2003.
 He has served as Vice Chief Justice for the term prior to being selected chief justice.
 He was selected by the court to become Chief Justice for a two-year term.
 Normally, his term would have begun on January 1, but Combs agreed to start on December 1, 2016, due to the early retirement of Chief Justice John Reif for health issues.
 Justice Noma Gurich replaced Combs as Vice Chief Justice in 2017.